-The <canvas> tag defines an area on the web page, where we can create different objects, images, animations, photo compositions via scripts.
+The <canvas> tag is one of the HTML5 elements.
+It defines an area on the web page, where we can create different objects, images, animations, photo compositions via scripts.

 When working with canvas, it is important to distinguish between concepts such as the canvas element and the context of an element, since they are often confused.
 The canvas element is what's built into HTML (the DOM node), and a canvas context is an object with its method and properties for rendering.
 Context can be 2D and 3D.
 The canvas element can have only one context.

 The <canvas> tag comes in pairs, so its content is being written between the opening (<canvas>) and the closing (</canvas>) tags.

 <html> <head> <title>Title of the document</title> </head> <body> <canvas id="myCanvas">Your browser doesn’t support the HTML5 canvas element.</canvas> <script> var c=document.getElementById('myCanvas'); var ctx=c.getContext('2d'); ctx.fillStyle='#1c87c9'; ctx.fillRect(10,50,80,80); </script> </body> </html>